 - Review the details, then click Install app.

-- You can access the Spiff app on the Apps page of your Shopify admin.
+- Access the Spiff app on the Apps page of your Shopify admin.

-Iif you are close to the manufacturing side of the business, someone might have access to a CAD file (or other 3D design file).
+Iif you are close to the manufacturing or design side of the business, someone along the chain might have access to a CAD file (or other 3D design file).
 Often these design files can be modified into another file type that is compatible for use within a web-browser.
-If this is the case, it will save a lot of time and is the fastest way to get a 3D product model created for your product.
+This will save a lot of time because a 3D model won’t need to be created from scratch.
+This is the fastest way to get a 3D product model created for your product.

 Assuming you don’t have a 3D design file already, you’ll need to create one.